sss-dclemente/PowerAppsCodeApps/samples/FluentSample/README.md

 A comprehensive Power Apps Code Apps template showcasing Fluent UI components, navigation patterns, and connector integrations.
 Built with GitHub Copilot and designed as a learning resource for developers.

+> [!IMPORTANT]
+> **🤖 AI-Generated Code Notice**
+>
+> This template was entirely generated using GitHub Copilot to demonstrate AI-assisted development workflows with Power Apps Code Apps.
+The code has been created for **educational and demonstration purposes only** and has not undergone detailed manual code review or security auditing.
+>
+> **Please use this sample at your own risk** and ensure proper code review, testing, and security validation before using any patterns or code in production environments.

 ## 🎯 What's Included

 This template demonstrates: